The cosmological Mass Varying Neutrino model in the late universe: Introduction

 The presence of still unsolved problems in the $\Lambda$CDM model inspires and stimulates cosmologists to explore dark energy models that go beyond the $\Lambda$CDM model~\citep{DiValentino:2021izs,Abdalla:2022yfr,Khalife:2023qbu}.
 The dynamical scalar field $\phi$CDM models are one of many alternatives to the $\Lambda$CDM model.
 In these models, dark energy is represented in the form of a uniform cosmological scalar field that slowly varies in the present epoch~\citep{Ratra:1987rm,Ratra:1987aj, Wetterich:1987fk}.
 In these models, the energy density and pressure are time dependent functions under the assumption that the scalar field is described by the ideal barotropic fluid model.

 One of the unresolved issues in modern cosmology is the coincidence problem~\citep{1992MPLA....7..563K,Comelli:2003cv,Velten:2014nra}, the essence of which is that at the present epoch, the density of dark energy is comparable to the energy density of dark matter, despite the fact that in the past they changed differently over time.
-Based on this, it can be assumed that dark matter and dark energy could somehow interact with each other in the course of their evolution.
+This suggests that dark matter and dark energy could somehow interact with each other in the course of their evolution.
 Various interacting dark energy models have been proposed to provide a possible solution to the coincidence problem in the $\Lambda$CDM model~\citep{Fardon:2003eh,Farrar:2003uw,Cai:2004dk, Pavon:2005yx,Huey:2004qv,Berger:2006db,delCampo:2008sr, delCampo:2008jx}.

 In its turn, dark matter is comparable, in order of magnitude, to the energy density of neutrinos~\citep{Hannestad:2004nb,Dolgov:2008hz,Ivanchik:2024mqq}.
-Various experiments confirmed that neutrinos have mass~\citep{Tanabashi:2018oca}, but the origin of neutrinos mass is still an unresolved issue.
+Various experiments confirmed that neutrinos have mass~\citep{Tanabashi:2018oca}, but the origin of neutrino masses is still an unresolved issue.
 Stringent constraints on the sum of neutrino masses were obtained by different state-of-the-art cosmological measurements~\citep{Planck:2018nkj,Planck:2018vyg, Palanque-Delabrouille:2019iyz,eBOSS:2020yzd,ACT:2023kun, Tristram:2023haj,Naredo-Tuero:2024sgf,DESI:2024hhd, DESI:2024mwx,Jiang:2024viw,DESI:2025zgx,DESI:2025ejh}.
-The latest cosmological constraint on the upper limits on the sum of neutrino masses $m_\nu(a_0)<0.0642~{\rm eV}$ was established through measurements of baryon acoustic oscillations (BAO) from Data Release 2 (DR2) by the Dark Energy Spectroscopic Instrument (DESI)~\citep{DESI:2025ejh} in galaxies and Lyman-$\alpha$ forest tracers.
-However, the Karlsruhe Tritium Neutrino Experiment (KATRIN), which directly measured the neutrinos mass, has reported an upper limit $m_\nu(a_0)<0.45{\rm eV}$ ~\cite{KATRIN:2024cdt}.
+The latest cosmological constraint on the upper limits on the sum of neutrino masses $\sum m_\nu(a_0)<0.0642~{\rm eV}$ was established through measurements of baryon acoustic oscillations (BAO) from Data Release 2 (DR2) by the Dark Energy Spectroscopic Instrument (DESI)~\citep{DESI:2025ejh} in galaxies and Lyman-$\alpha$ forest tracers.
+However, the Karlsruhe Tritium Neutrino Experiment (KATRIN), which directly measures the effective electron antineutrino mass, has reported an upper limit of $m_\nu(a_0)<0.45~{\rm eV}$ at the confidence level $90\%$~\cite{KATRIN:2024cdt}.
+This bound roughly corresponds to a constraint on the sum of neutrino masses $\sum m_\nu < 1.35~{\rm eV}$ at the same confidence level.